AdobeDocs/advertising.en/help/dsp/introduction/advanced-measurement-services.md

   * **Cross-ID People-Based Reach**

       Quantify the unique reach and overlap between cookies and RampIDs, as well as the cost per metric by ID type.
 Prove the effectiveness of testing RampIDs in finding incremental reach relative to cookie-based segments across multiple digital environments, such as desktop, mobile, native, and audio.

+* **Halo Effect on Search Reporting**

+  Quantify the impact of CTV and digital ad exposures on driving search clicks, search conversions, and ROAS at the household level across CTV app, search keyword, search engine, and custom audience and tactic levels.

 * **[!DNL Dynata] Panel-Based Surveys**